PatrycjaBlaszkowska/mixology-master/README.md

 ### Contact us section :

-This contact form is designed to provide a convenient way for users to get in touch with admin.
-The form allows users to submit their name, email address, and message.
+This contact form is designed to provide a convenient way for users to get in touch with the admin.
+Upon submission, the form sends an email to the admin with the user's first and last name, email address, and message details, and also sends an automatic response to the user, confirming receipt of their message.

 ![Contact us section](/docs/images/contact-us.PNG)